Other Pictures thumbnails only

 16mm f/11.0 1/60s ISO 100

-Describing the Wall Drug Store is beyond the scope of this post, but I'll understate significantly by saying that it is unique.
+Describing the Wall Drug Store is beyond the scope of this post but calling it unique is a vast understatement.

-Inside, the narrow Wall Drug chapel seemed inviting to the Sony FE 12-24mm f/2.8 GM Lens's ultra-wide-angle view, and I spent a few minutes capturing it.
-Due to the very bright stained glass windows, this image required HDR compositing.
+Inside, the narrow Wall Drug traveler's chapel seemed inviting to the Sony FE 12-24mm f/2.8 GM Lens's ultra-wide-angle view, and I spent a few minutes capturing it.

 The Chapel of the Transfiguration, Grand Teton National Park The Chapel of the Transfiguration, Grand Teton National Park